ahy1/mkcfile/README.md

 ## Usage

 *mkcfile* takes 2 optional parameters (input-file and output-file).
 If not specified, standard input and standard output are used.
-The file name will then be - (dash), which is converted to _ (underscore) according to the previously specified rules.
+The file name will then be - (dash), which is converted to _ (underscore) according to the rules specified below.

 ## Description